openformatproj/augmented-things/augmented-things/om2m/README.md

    * actuator
    * user_direct

 even though they can be launched from whatever location in the directory structure, their configuration doesn't rely on what is contained in the Maven project.
-It must be changed by opening them as an archive and by modifying the files contained in the ```.\configuration``` folder.
+It must be changed by opening them as an archive and by modifying the files contained in the ```./configuration``` folder.

 Executables can also be launched from Eclipse.
 Right click on ```App.java``` and then Run As -> Java Application to launch them.